-Many couples are considering a private residence or backyard wedding for 2021 just to be on the safe side.
+Many couples are considering a private residence or backyard wedding for various reason.
 Backyard weddings are not a new thing and we love them just as much as a venue wedding.
 But if you have access to a private property to host your wedding, then consider yourself extremely lucky!
 A backyard wedding offers you more flexibility when it comes to the timeline, and sometimes a much more relaxed atmosphere.
 However, there are some serious logistical items that need to be considered before committing to a backyard wedding.

 Even a small wedding will mean more cars than usual parked on the property, so considering available parking options is a must.
 Is there an abundance of street parking?
 An open field or lot?
 A nearby business or church that will let you use theirs?
 Or will you need to have guests park off-site and offer a shuttle to the property?

 First consider if you want guests going into the house or not.
 The backyard weddings we’ve hosted have leaned more to renting luxury restrooms as they provide washing stations too, but there is no right or wrong answer, it’s simply what you prefer.
 If you want the house off-limits, then you’ll need to rent port-a-potties.
 If you are using the house, consider how many bathrooms there are, how easy they are to find, and if you are on a septic system, make sure it can handle this influx in people using the bathrooms.
 Nobody wants backed up bathrooms on their wedding day.

 This is important for chairs at the ceremony and tables during the reception.
 Remember, what may seem like a slight slope with nothing on it may become much more noticeable once you’re sitting in a chair that’s leaning or trying to eat on a crooked or wobbly table.
 Consider the slope of the yard when planning your layout to avoid uneven ground.

 4. COST OF RENTALS